FIGHTING BACK AGAINST THE OPIOID CRISIS

 We are facing the worst public health crisis in a generation.
 There is no time to waste.

-President Trump has talked the talk about helping Hoosiers, but he hasn’t walked the walk.
+Trey Hollingsworth and his allies in Congress have talked the talk about helping Hoosiers, but Trey hasn’t walked the walk.
 First and foremost, the Affordable Care Act and Medicaid expansion have made mental health and addiction treatment available to millions of people with substance abuse disorders.
 Any rollback of those programs will have disastrous consequences.
-Introducing more bureaucratic requirements to access health care, which Seema Verma and Mike Pence have endorsed at the state and federal level, is governmental insensitivity and incompetence at its worst.
+Putting more bureaucratic red tape between Hoosiers and our health care, which Seema Verma and Mike Pence have endorsed at the state and federal level, is governmental insensitivity and incompetence at its worst.
 We must be loud and clear about this.

 We need a Congress that will do its part to improve addiction treatment.
 But we also need a Congress that will stand up for working people across the board, because we know that this crisis didn’t come from nowhere.
 I support "Ban the Box" legislation, which would allow people with criminal records due to opioid abuse to integrate back into the workforce.

 In the long run, any solution to the opioid epidemic is going to take an investment in Americans: in schools and affordable health care, decent jobs, quality education and strong communities.
 That’s an investment in hope, because without hope this crisis will never end.
 If we want to conquer this epidemic, we have to fight for a country in which everyone gets a fair shot – and no one is left behind.